 I'm not going into details about how to modify the keypad because that would be duplicating the well-written instructions already available at Instructables, but you will need to make some changes in ARCHICAD too.
 For one thing, you'll have to assign keyboard shortcuts for all the tools you want to use with the keypad.
 Here's how I set mine up.

-The NumLock toggle allows me to give some of the keys dual function.
+The NumLock toggle allows me to give some keys dual function.
 Essentially, I've managed to get most of my heavily-used tools in here.
-Overall, the process was easy -- in fact the most time-consuming part was deciding which tools to include and how to group them.
+Overall, the process was easy -- in fact, the most time-consuming part was deciding which tools to include and how to group them.

 A couple of other things: The icons were traced from the new v.20 toolbox using Inkscape.
 I printed them on matt photo paper -- the kind you get in stationery stores -- and then "laminated" (before cutting) with Scotch Magic Tape.
 The blue NumLock LED on the pad is so bright that it is clearly visible even through the thick photo paper.
 It's now a pleasant glow instead of the blinding stab in the eye that it was earlier.